 “What did the temple get out of this?”

 Back in the present, Daria sipped mazte and hoped that the alcohol would make the situation easier to accept.
 It didn’t.

 “Doesn’t it bother you that we’re occupying an apartment meant for paupers who have nowhere else to go?”
 Daria asked.

 Jane shrugged.
 “This living arrangement isn’t my idea—it’s how Serjo Olerlo wants it.
 She’d rather have me use public housing than pay me enough to afford a regular apartment.”

 Daria didn’t miss the emphasized collective pronoun.
 “Because I lack the strength of will to make a big deal about it when I’m also a beneficiary.”

-A beneficiary not only in shelter and sustenance, but in clothes.
+A beneficiary not only in shelter and sustenance, but in clothing.
 Jane had given her money to buy some new outfits.
-Important, since Daria had come to Vivec with only the clothes on her back.
-She’d bought cheap and durable and green and black, as always.
+Important, since Daria had come to Vivec with only what she wore.
+She’d bought cheap and durable, and green and black, as always.

 Jane took a bite of kwama, looking at Daria while she chewed.
 “You said it, not me.”